-- 8.25 To help facilitate an opportunity for newly qualified display pilots to gain experience and exposure within the Flying Display community, the CAA allows FDDs to offer up to 2 display items per Flying Display to TDAs without incurring any extra charge if the additional item(s) move their display into a higher price band.
-It follows therefore that the maximum number of display items in each price band need to be occupied before any free TDA display items become available.
-It is permissable for a single display item to contain more than one TDA provided they are a constituted display formation or act.
-However, display items containing a combination of established DAs and TDAs do not qualify. - 8.26 The maximum number of TDA display items permitted at a Flying Display are:
+8.25 To help create an opportunity for newly qualified Display Pilots to gain experience and exposure within the Flying Display community, the CAA allows FDDs to offer up to 2 Display Items per Flying Display to TDAs without incurring any extra charge if those additional item(s) move their display into a higher price band.
+It follows therefore that the maximum number of Display Items in each price band need to be occupied before any free TDA Display Items become available.
+It is permissible for a single Display Item to contain more than one TDA provided they are a constituted display formation or act.
+However, Display Items containing a combination of established DAs and TDAs do not qualify.

+8.26 The maximum number of TDA Display Items permitted at a Flying Display are: